Sources of help

 We operate a Tenant Welfare Fund to provide a little extra help to customers experiencing financial difficulties.
 Tenants are able to apply for a one-off grant of up to £250 to purchase essential items.
 Recent examples have included help towards a cooker, a fridge/freezer, replacement carpets and decorating costs.
 To be eligible tenants must be able to provide clear evidence of financial hardship.

-For more information on either of these initiatives, please contact email@example.com or give us a call.
+For more information, please contact firstname.lastname@example.org or give us a call.